FasterPy: An LLM-based Code Execution Efficiency Optimization Framework: Evaluation

 To comprehensively evaluate the performance of LLMs on the task of optimizing code execution efficiency, we select four metrics.
 These metrics assess both runtime performance and functional correctness, and are used to systematically evaluate three types of code: the LLM-generated optimized code ($model\_generated\_potentially\_faster\_code$), the original slow implementation ($slow\_code$), and the human-written efficient implementation ($reference\_code$).
 The specific metrics are as follows:

 \begin{itemize} \item \textbf{Runtime\_Mean.} This metric measures the average execution time of correctly executed samples, reflecting the overall execution efficiency of the generated code.
-It is defined as the average runtime across all test samples with an accuracy of 1 (Equation~\ref{eqn: runtime_mean}). $N$ denotes the number of samples with full functional correctness (i.e., accuracy = 1), and $Runtime_i$ represents the runtime of the $i$-th sample, which is computed as described in Equation~\ref{eqn: runtime}. \item \textbf{Pass@1.} This metric is a widely used correctness metric that measures the proportion of samples for which the model-generated code passes all test cases in a single attempt, thereby reflecting the model's accuracy under one-shot generation (Equation~\ref{eqn: pass@1}). \item \textbf{@Speedup.} This metric measures the extent to which the LLM-generated code improves code execution efficiency compared to the original code (Equation~\ref{eqn: speedup}), $\text{Runtime\_Mean}_{origin}$ denotes the average runtime of the origin code, and $\text{Runtime\_Mean}_{model}$ denotes the average runtime of the LLM-generated code. \item \textbf{Percent Optimized [\%Opt]}: The percentage of correctly optimized samples (\%OPT) measures the proportion of functionally correct samples that are more runtime-efficient (at least 10\% faster) than that of the original code (Equation~\ref{eqn: OPT}). $N$ denotes the total number of evaluated samples, and $\mathbb{I}$(·) is the indicator function that returns 1 if the condition is satisfied, and 0 otherwise. \end{itemize}
+It is defined as the average runtime across all test samples with an accuracy of 1 (Equation~\ref{eqn: runtime_mean}). $N$ denotes the number of samples with full functional correctness (i.e., accuracy = 1), and $Runtime_i$ represents the runtime of the $i$-th sample, which is computed as described in Equation~\ref{eqn: runtime}. \item \textbf{Pass@1.} This metric is a widely used correctness metric that measures the proportion of samples for which the model-generated code passes all test cases in a single attempt, thereby reflecting the model's accuracy under one-shot generation (Equation~\ref{eqn: pass@1}). $N$ denotes the total number of evaluated samples.
+Our evaluation focuses on the quality and execution efficiency of a single generated optimization result, which more closely aligns with the intended usage scenario of \fp{}.
+Therefore, we focus on Pass@1 rather than sampling-based metrics such as Pass@$k$ ($k>1$). \item \textbf{@Speedup.} This metric measures the extent to which the LLM-generated code improves code execution efficiency compared to the original code (Equation~\ref{eqn: speedup}). $N$ denotes the number of samples with full functional correctness (i.e., accuracy = 1). $\text{Runtime}_{i}^{origin}$ represents the runtime of the original code for the $i$-th sample, and $\text{Runtime}{i}^{model}$ represents the runtime of the code for the $i$-th sample after being optimized by LLMs.

+\item \textbf{Percent Optimized [\%Opt]}: The percentage of correctly optimized samples (\%OPT) measures the proportion of functionally correct samples that are more runtime-efficient (at least 10\% faster) than that of the original code (Equation~\ref{eqn: OPT}). $N$ denotes the total number of evaluated samples, and $\mathbb{I}$(·) is the indicator function that returns 1 if the condition is satisfied, and 0 otherwise. \end{itemize}

 All the above metrics are computed only on functionally correct samples, i.e., test cases with an accuracy of 1.
 This is because if the code generated fails to pass all test cases, it cannot be regarded as a valid optimization regardless of its shorter runtime.
 Performance improvements are only meaningful when functional correctness is guaranteed.